epaulia/DAMA/README.md

 # Housing Price Prediction: Preprocessing Impact Demo

 This repository contains a demonstration project showcasing how better preprocessing techniques can improve machine learning model performance.
-The project compares two approaches to housing price prediction using the Sberbank Housing dataset.
+The project compares three approaches to housing price prediction using the Sberbank Housing dataset.

 ## ⚠️ Important Disclaimer

 **This project is NOT about achieving the lowest possible prediction error.** The absolute RMSE values (in rubles) are high because:

-- **Focus**: The goal is to demonstrate the **relative improvement** (27.30%) achieved through better preprocessing
+- **Focus**: The goal is to demonstrate the **relative improvements** achieved through different preprocessing approaches
-- **Methodology**: Both models use the same simple Ridge regression algorithm
+- **Methodology**: All models use the same Ridge regression algorithm
 - **Purpose**: Show that systematic data preprocessing can deliver improvements even with basic models
-- **Learning Objective**: Emphasize that clean data and proper preprocessing often trump complex algorithms
+- **Learning Objective**: Emphasize that clean data and proper preprocessing often trump complex algorithms and hyperparameter tuning

-**Key Takeaway**: The 27.30% improvement demonstrates that investing in data quality and preprocessing can deliver immediate benefits to any ML project.
+**Key Takeaway**: The improvements demonstrate that investing in data quality and preprocessing can deliver immediate benefits to any ML project.

 ## 🎯 Project Overview

 The goal of this project is to demonstrate the impact that proper data preprocessing can have on model performance.
-We compare:
+We compare three approaches:

-- **Baseline Model** (`base.ipynb`): Minimal preprocessing approach
+- **Basic Model** (`base.ipynb`): Minimal preprocessing approach
-- **Improved Model** (`advanced.ipynb`): Better preprocessing pipeline
+- **Advanced Model** (`advanced.ipynb`): Better preprocessing pipeline

-**Key Result**: The improved preprocessing approach achieved a **27.30% reduction in RMSE** compared to the baseline model.
+- **Fine-tuned Basic Model** (`base_fine_tuned.ipynb`): Basic preprocessing with hyperparameter optimization

+**Key Result**: The advanced preprocessing approach achieves better performance than both the basic model and the fine-tuned basic model, demonstrating that systematic data preprocessing can outperform hyperparameter optimization alone.

 ### Business Context
 This case study addresses a critical industry challenge: **70% of AI project failures are due to data quality issues**, resulting in an estimated **$5T annual revenue loss globally**.
 This project demonstrates how strategic data preprocessing can deliver immediate, substantial improvements in AI project success rates.